 - If you are using a mixing bowl, mix the ingredients with your hand or with a spatula.
 You can mix the ingredients using a stand mixer as well.

-- It is recommended to use a Dutch oven or a combo cooker to bake the sourdough bread because both of them create a very suitable steamy environment for the bread and keep the bread soft and moist while giving it a very beautiful brownish crust.
+- It is recommended to use a Dutch oven or a combo cooker for baking the sourdough bread because both of them create a very suitable steamy environment for the bread and keep the bread soft and moist while giving it a very beautiful brownish crust.

 - To transfer the dough from the Benetton basket to the Dutch oven or hot combo cooker, try out this simple trick.
 Cut a piece of parchment paper a bit larger than the size of the dough.
 Place it on the top of the Benetton basket and the exposed dough.
 Now place a cutting board over the parchment paper.
 Now tightly hold the cutting board and Benetton basket and flip the upside-down.
 When the dough is transferred to parchment paper on the cutting board, lift the Benetton basket up.
 Now slowly slide the parchment paper into a Dutch oven or combo cooker.